azizinfosec-art/CredAudit/README.md

 ## Output Formats

-- `json` â€” Full findings (includes raw `match` and `redacted`).
+- `json` — Full findings (includes raw `match` and `redacted`).
-- `csv` â€” Columns: `file, rule, redacted, severity, line, context`.
+- `csv` — Columns: `file, rule, redacted, severity, line, context`.
-- `html` â€” Singleâ€‘page, sortable summary with severity coloring.
+- `html` — Single‑page, sortable summary with severity coloring.
-- `sarif` â€” SARIF 2.1.0 for code scanning integrations.
+- `sarif` — SARIF 2.1.0 for code scanning integrations.

 Notes:
 - JSON includes the raw matched value (`match`) for completeness.
 Handle with care.
 - The HTML displays a limited, lightweight view (default max 500 rows) to keep browsers responsive.
-- Use the â€œFull CSVâ€ and â€œFull JSONâ€ links in the report for complete data.
+- Use the “Full CSV” and “Full JSON” links in the report for complete data.
 - You can adjust the maximum embedded rows via env var: `CREDAUDIT_HTML_MAX_ROWS` (e.g., 1000).

 ## What Gets Scanned